 Choose a topic to watch videos that answer real-life questions

-How do you handle anger?
+Q&A: How do you handle anger?

 I’ve learned to count and counting works for me.
 It may not work for everybody, but I just take a moment.
 Like “well, she said I was snippy,” so I skipped the next phone call.
 I went outside.
 I was listening to the birds, and the trees and just took a moment to myself.
 Like well, I just take a moment.
 Sometimes you need a moment.